Traditional French Games: 14 Cool Ways to Play and Study Hard

 14 Fun Traditional French Games for Stress-Free Learning

 Pétanque is a famous and popular outdoor French game that’s played in almost every French city garden and park at almost any time of day.

 This game comes from La Ciotat , a small town in Provence , where it was invented in 1907.

 All you need to play is one small ball and eight larger balls (usually made out of metal).

-The rules are very simple, with players dividing into two teams and then choosing someone to throw the small ball, known as the jack.
+- Players divide into two teams and choose someone to throw the small ball (known as the jack).

-Players can knock the other team’s balls away from the jack, complicating things a bit, as you’ll never know who will win until the very last ball has been thrown.
+- Players can knock the other team’s balls away from the jack, which spices things up as you’ll never know who’ll win until the very last ball has been thrown.

 Believe it or not, escargot is also a French variation of hopscotch that probably dates back to ancient times.